hyrfilm/skivvy/README.md

 ## try it out
 #### running it through docker
-This is the simplest and the recommended way to run skivvy.
+This is the simplest and the recommended way to run it
 ```sh
 docker run --rm hyrfilm/skivvy skivvy run --version
 ```